Acting for Two: Or three in the case of Grey DeLisle, who plays not just Emily Elizabeth but also her mother Caroline and her teacher Ms. Carrington.

 The Other Darrin: They did not replace any of the characters on the the show in the strictest sense, but in the original 80s specials, Emily Elizabeth was voiced by Alyson Court.
 On the 2000s series, she was voiced by Grey De Lisle.
 Possibly also Lampshaded by the fact that both had a vastly different art style from each other.

 Outlived Its Creator: Norman Bridwell passed away on December 12th, 2014.
 At this point the TV show has stopped and has had no new episodes since 2005, but he has two books that is still unpublished.
-Also, the movie won't be released until 2016.
+Also, there's the movie, still in development, having originally been announced for 2016.